mrdolliver/mrdolliver/README.md

 Here is a collection of projects I’ve worked on, showcasing my skills and contributions across various domains.
 Each project highlights different aspects of my expertise.
 Just click on the links to view a sample video or document.
 Note, these videos/documents are not the full project, just samples from the original to convey a flavor of my work product/style.

 ### Technical Writing
-Each course came with a written participant guide that complemented the PowerPoint or online presentatations> In addition,several product courses implemented a hands on lab component.
+Each course came with a written participant guide that complemented the PowerPoint or online presentatations.In addition,several product courses implemented a hands on lab component.
 Click the links below for sample guides.

 [Participant guide sample](link-to-project)